 Essential Documents

-Have digital copies of your child’s birth certificate, NRICs, proof of residence, and any alumni or volunteering proof ready months in advance.
+Prepare your child’s birth certificate, NRICs, proof of residence, and alumni or volunteering letters early.

 The MOE Portal